Literacy Icon

 Spring is definitely here and this is the perfect time of year to teach your little learners about insects!
 I love how our science standards help us tackle this, but I also thoroughly enjoy integrating it in reading and writing!
 These insect activities will help you engage students, teach standards, and reach every learner.

 We always start science units with reading about them.
+This helps build background knowledge, introduce vocabulary, and build excitement!
 Usually, we read short, non-fiction texts with real-life photos.
 The kids are GLUED to the images!

 6 Ideas for teaching about insects for kindergarten, first grade, and even second grade!

-Using read alouds during science can help build background knowledge, provide visual support, and expand academic vocabulary.
-You can read more about using science read alouds and get a free printable list of read alouds for every science topic we cover for the year, including insects.
+Using read alouds during science provides visual support and expands academic vocabulary.
+You can read more about using science read alouds and get a free printable list of read alouds for every science topic we cover for the year, including our favorites to pair with our insect activities.
 Check it out HERE.

 Fresh air is always good for everyone, so grab a hand lens and head outside to find some insects.
-My young scientists always love any opportunity for hands-on activities.
-After your bug hunt, head back to the classroom and let students record their learning in their science notebooks.
+My young scientists always love any opportunity for hands-on insects activities.
+You can have kids take their science journal, or you can give them a clipboard and piece of paper to record their findings.
+You can also let students record their learning in their science notebooks when you return to the classroom.

 6 Ideas for teaching about insects for kindergarten, first grade, and even second grade!

-Writing about science is a great way to let students share their learning, integrate science throughout the day, support ELLs in the classroom, and allows students to streamline their thinking and ask questions that come up.
+Writing about science is a great way to let students share their learning, integrate science throughout the day, support ELLs in the classroom, and allow students to streamline their thinking.
+It also gives students time to ask questions that come up.

 6 activities for teaching about insects-use play-doh to create insects and discuss their parts!

-You can then have students draw and label these in their science notebooks to record their learning or as an assessment.
+You can then have students draw and label these in their science notebooks to record their learning.
+This would also be an easy way to incorporate an assessment on insect parts.

-I was able to do this once with my kindergarten class and it was a total hit!!
+One of my favorite insect activities is to bring them into our classroom and let the kids watch metamorphosis happen!
+I was able to do this a few times with my class and it was a total hit!!
 You can order a kit from Monarch Watch HERE.

 Then, you’ll easily be able to teach all about the butterfly life cycle as the caterpillars grow right in front of your students’ eyes.
 The All About Insects unit includes life cycle teaching posters and a cut-and-paste for students to show their learning.

-Animals and insects are the perfect time to teach research with your little writers.
+Animals and insects are the perfect time to teach students how to research.
 They are high-interest topics and my students were always eager to get started every day!
-It’s an easy way to integrate technology into your lessons, too.
+It’s an easy way to integrate a little bit of technology into your lessons, too, without doing the whole thing on a screen.

 For younger students, you can use fact sheets like I have in my Insects Unit.
 All of the facts needed are right there for students to read (or have them read to them).
 Then, they can fill out the flipbook.
 Students can easily glue them into an interactive notebook.

-The All About Insects unit not only has everything you’ll need for science for the week, it also has literacy components like a mini-reader, read aloud suggestions, shared reading poem and lesson plans for the week, and a writing craft.
+The All About Insects unit not only has everything you’ll need for insect activities and science for the week, it also has literacy components like a mini-reader, read aloud suggestions, shared reading poem and lesson plans for the week, and a writing craft.

-Grab your All About Insects unit to be totally set for the week.
+Grab your All About Insects unit to be totally set for a week of insect activities.
 It includes:

 • teaching posters